4GeeksAcademy/html-tutorial-exercises-course/exercises/04-anchor-in-new-window/README.md

-#  Make the anchor tag open a new window using the target attribute.
+#  Anchor in new window.

 Instructions: